Immanuel Ev. Lutheran Church (LC-MS)

 Former members & friends: if you cannot attend these dates, just come for worship any Sunday, introduce yourself and stay for coffee & donuts - we'd love to meet you!

-The original signers of the constitution on February 23,1875 were: Johann Tonagel, Peter Hansen, Joe Bluhm, John Freeze, Christopher Bass, Johann Meyer, Elias Grice, Johann Tarnow, Albert Schupneau, Ludwig Schurlke, Louis Voss, Carl Hoeppner, Detlof Wildfang, Heinrich Diedrich, Heinrick Fick, William Felten, Johann Meier, August Papke, Fredrich Wildt, Johann Martinsen, Carl Domke, Wilhelm Trost & Johann Hahn.
+The original signers of the constitution on February 23,1875 were: Johann Tonagel, Peter Hansen, Joe Bluhm, John Freese, Christopher Bass, Johann Meyer, Elias Grice, Johann Tarnow, Albert Schupneau, Ludwig Schurlke, Louis Voss, Carl Hoeppner, Detlof Wildfang, Heinrich Diedrich, Heinrick Fick, William Felten, Johann Meier, August Papke, Fredrich Wildt, Johann Martinsen, Carl Domke, Wilhelm Trost & Johann Hahn.
 (Underlined names are buried in the church cemetery.)